PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 A soft boundary is not permission to truncate a correlation that touches the commit region.
-If a contribution reaches from a commit detector through the entire buffer, stitching reports `BufferTooSmall`.
+If a contribution reaches from a commit detector through the entire buffer, composition reports `BufferTooSmall`.
 Increasing the buffer or rejecting the physical model is required.

 Buffer sizing, relevance, and boundary checks inspect every source-decomposition